jaredly/j3/Roadmap.md

   at some level, right?

+- [ ] FIRST produce autocomplete info
+- [ ] THEN do auto-scoping goodness

 # I want to try actual functions combinators again,with types
 instead of the thing-that-wants-to-be-a-gadt that I have now.
 BUT thoes functions would be less introspectable I believe.